·

 Read on below to find out!

 📱Download an eSIM: Avoid roaming fees, and have peace of mind that you have internet access when WiFi isn’t available.
-Download SIMs from either Airalo or Holafly for your time abroad.
+I recommended download SIMs from either Airalo or Holafly.
+I have used both in Sri Lanka and they both work super well.

 Why is Sri Lanka a good choice for Digital Nomads?